k21971/CrecelleHack/doc/variantfixes.md

 - New messages for hurtling across coatings.
 - Fire traps now evaporate potion puddles.
 - Drain life destroys fungal and grass coatings.
+- Can now use #name to name potions on the floor.

 ## Dungeon Changes
 - Allow fountains to become frozen.
 Frozen fountains cannot be